 Kellogg to split into 3; snacks, cereals, plant-based food

-Kellogg’s which also owns and MorningStar Farms, the plant-based food maker, said Tuesday that the spinoff of the yet to be named cereal and plant-based foods companies should be completed by the end of next year.
+Kellogg’s which also owns MorningStar Farms, the plant-based food maker, said Tuesday that the spinoff of the yet-to-be-named cereal and plant-based foods companies should be completed by the end of next year.

-Kellogg’s had net sales of $14.2 billion in 2021, with $11.4 billion generated by its its snack division.
+Kellogg’s had net sales of $14.2 billion in 2021, with $11.4 billion generated by its its snack division, which makes Cheez-Its, Pringles and Pop-Tarts, among other brands.
 Cereal accounted for another $2.4 billion in sales last year while plant-based sales totaled around $340 million.

 “These businesses all have significant standalone potential, and an enhanced focus will enable them to better direct their resources toward their distinct strategic priorities,” said CEO Steve Cahillane.